npfs/npfs.github.io/cca.md

 Following the Emergency Check questions, you will gather further Patient identification information.
 Introduce these questions by saying: **\"I now need to find out some more details about the Patient.\"**

-> **Note:** The caller may not be the patient.
+> **Note:** The Caller may not be the patient.

-Recent Travel if the caller cannot answer this question without help use the \'travel advice by country\' link to help.
+Recent Travel if the Caller cannot answer this question without help use the \'travel advice by country\' link to help.

 ### Patient Identification